MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

     +<PackageReference Include="Microsoft.VSSDK.BuildTools" Version="17.0.63-preview.1" />
     ```

-   Note: use versions that are actually available from nuget.org.
-The ones used above are just for demonstration purposes.
+   Note, you'll use versions that are actually available from nuget.org.
+The ones used previously are just for demonstration purposes.

    In many cases, package IDs have changed.
-Please refer to the [package/assembly mapping table](migrated-pia.md) for a list of changes in Visual Studio 2022.
+Refer to the [package/assembly mapping table](migrated-pia.md) for a list of changes in Visual Studio 2022.

    Extensions written in C++ do not yet have an available SDK to compile with.